akanainc/smartbear-alertsite-cm-integration/README.md

 [Akana.com](http://akana.com)

 ## SmartBear AlertSite Community Manager Integration
-This integration demonstrates basic integration with SmartBear AlertSite external monitoring solution.
+This integration demonstrates basic integration with SmartBear AlertSite, an external monitoring solution.
 Provided is a simple widget that retrieves monitor data for the given API version.
 More complex interesting scenarios are possible by extending this widget.
 It is indented to be a starting point for you.

 Note: There are security considerations that need to be addressed by simply making Policy Manager policy.

 ## SmartBear AlertSite
 ### About the SmartBear AlertSite
+SmartBear AlertSite is an external monitor tool that allows you to monitor your customer's API experience from several locations around the world.
+Leveraging AlertSite along with the API monitoring capabilities within in the Akana API Management platform gives you a complete view of what your API experience is for your API consumers.
+It will help you troubleshoot and detect issues before they become a real problem.

+You can find out more about AlertSite at [SmartBear AlertSite](http://smartbear.com/product/alertsite/overview/)

 ### Pre-Reqs